-In addition, the Group further strengthens its competitiveness in the mass media business by accumulating the collaboration with players in the media content domain and by making efforts to establish new revenue models and enhancing the value of the diverse media.
-Furthermore, the Company will work to increase its problem-solving abilities and capability to create profits in a greater number of domains, in its efforts to evolve into a partner who can support the success of its clients from a variety of angles.
+In addition, the Group is strengthening its competitiveness in the mass media business through collaborations with leaders in the media content domain and efforts to establish new revenue models and enhance value in a diverse range of media.
+Furthermore, the Company will work to increase its problem-solving capabilities and profitability in a greater number of domains, in an effort to evolve into a "partner" able to support the success of clients from a variety of angles.